Truth, Lies and Bullshit

 Part 1: What is the difference between Truth, a Lie and Bullshit?

 At this point, the question of how we can know the truth arises.
-This lesson does not aim to answer this question, but to investigate three positions on this: correspondence theory, coherence theory and pragmatism.
-The students should use the first link to understand the differences between the theories and try to understand the strangths and weaknesses of each theory.
+This lesson does not aim to answer this question, but to investigate three positions on how truth arises: correspondence theory, coherence theory and pragmatism.
+The students should use the first link to understand the differences between the theories and try to understand the strengths and weaknesses of each theory.

 http://www.toktalk.net/2008/11/09/three-different-types-of-truth/